 Certain blood tests may also reveal underlying causes of acute kidney failure.

-Treatment will depend on the cause of your acute kidney failure.
+Your treatment will depend on the cause of your acute kidney failure.
 The goal is to restore normal kidney function.
 Preventing fluids and wastes from building up in your body while your kidneys recover is important.
 In the majority of cases, a kidney specialist called a “nephrologist” makes an evaluation.

 Your doctor will restrict your diet and the amount of liquids you eat and drink.
 This will reduce the buildup of toxins that the kidneys would normally eliminate.
 A diet high in carbohydrates and low in protein, salt, and potassium is usually recommended.

-Antibiotics may be prescribed to treat or prevent any infections that occur at the same time.
-Diuretics may be used to help your kidneys eliminate fluid.
-Calcium and insulin can be given to help avoid dangerous increases in your blood potassium levels.
+Your doctor may prescribe antibiotics to treat or prevent any infections that occur at the same time.
+Diuretics may help your kidneys eliminate fluid.
+Calcium and insulin can help avoid dangerous increases in your blood potassium levels.

-Some of the complications of acute kidney failure may be:
+Some of the complications of acute kidney failure include: